Homelessness Facts

 Additional research and studies can be found below:

-National Alliance to End Homelessness - Homeless Fact Sheets
+National Alliance to End Homelessness - Homeless Fact Sheets by state

 Additional Information and Resources